Prelude: Follow the Money

 Zone of Liberal Democracies created by expanding NATO eastward

-National Security State being needed to fight for Democracy
+National Security State requirements needed to expand Democracy

 around the world has

 A Foreign Policy aimed at creating a Liberal Hegemony has failed.